Skip to main content

 She took out a diary from her backpack, where she scribbled down her findings.
 She read out the marked page.

 "Maharani Ajabde Punwar died in Chavand, the capital of Maharana Pratap, in a moderate hideout.
 No date of her birth or death has been found, although it's estimated to be around seven to nine years before Maharana Pratap passed away."She sighed.
 She never told anyone about these voices and flashes.
 She was scared they would end up taking her to seek medical help.
-Or worse, not let her pursue her quest for the past.
+Or worse, do not let her pursue her quest for the past.
 She had seen strange dreams ever since she was a kid, dreaming that she was lost in the jungles, trapped in a hut, and many other strange things that always made her feel unsafe.
 But the voices appeared only after she came to Udaipur and bought a book on the Maharana's personal life.
 Her thoughts were broken by the car horn.

 "Hum aa Gaye."